dotnet/EntityFramework.Docs/entity-framework/core/querying/raw-sql.md

     .ToList();
 ```

 You can also construct a DbParameter and supply it as a parameter value.
-This allows you to use named parameters in the SQL query string
+This allows you to use named parameters in the SQL query string.

 <!-- [!code-csharp[Main](samples/core/Querying/Querying/RawSQL/Sample.cs)] -->
 ``` csharp